MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/policies-threat-protection.md

 ### Prerequisites

-You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md).
+You must have at least one app connected using [app connectors](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) or on-boarded using [Conditional Access app control with session controls](proxy-deployment-aad.md).

 ### Steps